 To build collective capacity to address the complexities of fundraising through smarter systems, sustainable practices, and sector-wide collaboration, we host virtual and in-person meetups called 'Fundshui: Turning Chaos Into Cashflow.'

 A T4GC event series where nonprofits can come together to untangle their fundraising challenges, and imagine better, tech-enabled ways to solve them.
+In these peer-led conversations and spontaneous jams, new possibilities begin to take shape.